-Leprettre et al. (1996), who reported POD values of approximately 65% and 90%.
-Nevertheless, without any post-processing, the number of unassigned events was high, questioning the reliability of the models as many of these events were likely false alarms.
-Post-processing of the results was therefore required.
-Applying a minimal signal duration drastically reduced the number of unassigned events while still retaining reasonable POD values, in particular for sensor 1 and sensor 4 (Table 3).
-However, there were large differences in model performance between the sensors (Figures 8 and 9).
-The reason for these performance differences is very likely the deployment of the sensors.
-Indeed, sensor 1 and 4 were deployed at the top of the slope closest to a cornice where the snow was the deepest (van Herwijnen and Schweizer, 2011a).
-The other 5 sensors were covered by less snow due to local inhomogeneities, leaving these sensors more sensitive to environmental noise.
+the slope closest to a cornice where the snow was the deepest (van Herwijnen and Schweizer, 2011a).
+The other five sensors were covered by less snow due to local inhomogeneities, leaving these sensors more sensitive to environmental noise.
 For future deployments it will thus be important to deploy the sensors below a homogeneous snow cover and not within the snow cover.
 This should reduce the amount of environmental noise and consequently the number of false alarms.

-To further reduce the number of false alarms, we implemented two array based post-processing steps, namely a voting based approach and a signal coherence threshold.
-In combination with the minimal event duration, we thus investigated 6 array based post-processing work flows.
-Results showed that these array based methods were effective in reducing the number of unassigned events (Figure 12).
+To further reduce the number of false alarms, we implemented two array-based post-processing steps, namely a voting-based approach and a signal coherence threshold.
+In combination with the minimal event duration, we thus investigated six array-based post-processing workflows.
+Results showed that these array-based methods were effective in reducing the number of unassigned events (Fig. 12).
 However, the POD values generally also decreased, resulting in overall fewer detections.
-Combined post-processing methods which included the voting based approach resulted in better model performance, in line with results presented by Rubin et al. (2012).
-The best model performance was obtained by combining the event duration threshold for events with at least 5 votes.
+Combined post-processing methods which included the voting-based approach resulted in better model performance, in line with results presented by Rubin et al. (2012).
+The best model performance was obtained by combining the event duration threshold for events with at least five votes.
 The number of unassigned events reduced to about 30 and POD values were highest ( $\sim 55\%$ ) for the highest probability class and decreased for the lower classes.
 Despite the large differences in model performance for the individual sensors, the model still performed marginally better when pooling the data from the entire array.
-These results are promising as with an improved sensor deployment strategy array based post-processing is likely to further improve.
+These results are promising as with an improved sensor deployment strategy array-based post-processing is likely to further improve.